 There aren’t any foods that have been specifically reported to interact with Calquence.
 If you have any questions about eating certain foods with Calquence, talk with your doctor.

-You should take Calquence according to your doctor’s or healthcare provider’s instructions.
+You should take Calquence according to your doctor’s or healthcare professional’s instructions.

-Calquence comes as a capsule that you swallow.
+Calquence comes as an oral tablet, which is a tablet that you take by swallowing.
 Be sure to take it with water.

 When to take